awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 # Auto Scaling groups with multiple instance types and purchase options<a name="asg-purchase-options"></a>

 You can launch and automatically scale a fleet of On\-Demand Instances and Spot Instances within a single Auto Scaling group\.
 In addition to receiving discounts for using Spot Instances, you can use Reserved Instances or a Savings Plan to receive discounted rates of the regular On\-Demand Instance pricing\.
-All of these factors combined help you to optimize your cost savings for Amazon EC2 instances, while making sure that you obtain the desired scale and performance for your application\.
+All of these factors combined help you to optimize your cost savings for EC2 instances, while making sure that you obtain the desired scale and performance for your application\.

 You first specify the common configuration parameters in a launch template, and choose it when you create an Auto Scaling group\.
 When you configure the Auto Scaling group, you can:
 + Choose one or more instance types for the group \(optionally overriding the instance type that is specified by the launch template\)\.
++ Define multiple launch templates to allow instances with different CPU architectures \(for example, Arm and x86\) to launch in the same Auto Scaling group\.
 + Assign each instance type an individual weight\.
 Doing so might be useful, for example, if the instance types offer different vCPU, memory, storage, or network bandwidth capabilities\.
++ Prioritize instance types that can benefit from Savings Plan or Reserved Instance discount pricing\.
 + Specify how much On\-Demand and Spot capacity to launch, and specify an optional On\-Demand base portion\.
-+ Prioritize instance types that can benefit from Reserved Instance or Savings Plan discount pricing\.
 + Define how Amazon EC2 Auto Scaling should distribute your Spot capacity across instance types\.
 + Enable Capacity Rebalancing\.
-When you turn on Capacity Rebalancing, Amazon EC2 Auto Scaling attempts to launch a Spot Instance whenever Amazon EC2 notifies that a Spot Instance is at an elevated risk of interruption\.
+When you turn on Capacity Rebalancing, Amazon EC2 Auto Scaling attempts to launch a Spot Instance whenever the Amazon EC2 Spot service notifies that a Spot Instance is at an elevated risk of interruption\.
 After launching a new instance, it then terminates an old instance\.
 For more information, see [Amazon EC2 Auto Scaling Capacity Rebalancing](capacity-rebalance.md)\.

 You enhance availability by deploying your application across multiple instance types running in multiple Availability Zones\.
 You can use just one instance type, but it is a best practice to use a few instance types to allow Amazon EC2 Auto Scaling to launch another instance type in the event that there is insufficient instance capacity in your chosen Availability Zones\.
 With Spot Instances, if there is insufficient instance capacity, Amazon EC2 Auto Scaling keeps trying in other Spot Instance pools \(determined by your choice of instance types and allocation strategy\) rather than launching On\-Demand Instances, so that you can leverage the cost savings of Spot Instances\.